communication-compute-exposure/ietf-side-meetings/ietf-119-side-meeting/README.md

 - [10 minutes] "Joint Exposure of Network and Compute Information for Infrastructure-Aware Service Deployment".
     - Abstract: Service providers are starting to deploy computing capabilities across the network for hosting applications such as distributed AI workloads, AR/VR, vehicle networks, and IoT, among others.
 In this network-compute environment, knowing information about the underlying communication and compute resources is necessary to properly deploy and operate these applications.
     - Speaker: S. Randriamasy <sabine.randriamasy@nokia-bell-labs.com>, L. M. Contreras <luismiguel.contrerasmurillo@telefonica.com>,  Jordi Ros-Giralt<jros@qti.qualcomm.com>, Roland Schott <Roland.Schott@telekom.de>.
-- [10 minutes] "Computing in the Network Needs Network/Compute Information Exposure".
+- [10 minutes] "Operator's Information Exposure".
-    - Abstract: Computing in the network adds a new dimension to edge computing as compute and network resources become increasingly intertwined.
-Hence, exposing information on compute and network capacities and capabilities becomes crucial for a holistic system orchestration as we will sketch in this presentation..
-    - Speaker: Ike Kunze <ike.kunze@comsys.rwth-aachen.de>
+    - Speaker: L. M. Contreras <luismiguel.contrerasmurillo@telefonica.com>
 - [10 minutes] "Selection of Services and related Metrics".
     - Abstract: The presentation will highlight the need to consider different levels of granularity & abstraction that can be used to select the decision metrics.
 It will also propose a modular approach to combine and adapt metrics to jointly select egress routers and edge servers (or their LB) depending on context.
     - Speaker: Sabine Randriamasy <sabine.randriamasy@nokia-bell-labs.com>
-- [10 minutes] "Operator's Information Exposure".
+- [10 minutes] "Computing in the Network Needs Network/Compute Information Exposure".
+    - Abstract: Computing in the network adds a new dimension to edge computing as compute and network resources become increasingly intertwined.
+Hence, exposing information on compute and network capacities and capabilities becomes crucial for a holistic system orchestration as we will sketch in this presentation.
-    - Speaker: L. M. Contreras <luismiguel.contrerasmurillo@telefonica.com>
+    - Speaker: Ike Kunze <ike.kunze@comsys.rwth-aachen.de>
 - [10 minutes] "Making Orchestration Application Aware: A Case for Augmented Reality at the Edge".
     - Abstract: Distributed interactive applications, particularly Augmented Reality (AR), necessitate edge computing for their stringent latency and high data rate demands, yet orchestrating their microservices is complex due to reliance on imprecise estimations of application performance via infrastructure metrics.
 Our extensive experiments reveal that these estimations often fail to accurately reflect actual performance, occasionally showing an inverse relationship.
 In this talk, we will discuss our sidecar approach which allows applications to convey crucial internal performance metrics to the orchestrator, enabling more effective service deployment and scheduling.
     - Speaker: Giovanni Bartolomeo (giovanni.bartolomeo@tum.de), Nitinder Mohan (mohan@in.tum.de), Jörg Ott (ott@in.tum.de)